 Every Square Inch

 Olá!
-My name is Eric Araújo, and currently, I hold the following positions:
+My name is Eric Araújo, and I currently hold the following positions:

 Scholarship

-Eric investigates the spread of opinions, sentiments, and behaviors in complex systems through multiagent modeling and simulations, offering insights into social dynamics in politics, cooperation, health, criminology, and religion.
+I investigate the spread of opinions, sentiments, and behaviors in complex systems through multiagent modeling and simulations, offering insights into social dynamics in politics, cooperation, health, criminology, and religion.

 Education